odoo/runbot/README.md

 #### Bundles

-Bundles can be marked as `no_build`, so that new commit won't create batch creation and the bundle won't be displayed on the main page.
+Bundles can be marked as `no_build`, so that new commit(s) won't create batch creation and the bundle won't be displayed on the main page.

 #### Hosts
 Runbot is able to share pending builds across multiple hosts.
 In the present case, there is only one.
-A new host will never assign a pending build to himself by default.
+A new host will never assign a pending build to itself by default.
-Go in the Build Hosts menu and choose yours.
+Go to the "Build Hosts" menu and choose yours.
 Uncheck *Only accept assigned build*.
 You can also tweak the number of parallel builds for this host.

 ### Modules filters
 Modules to install can be filtered by repo, and by config step.
 The first filter to be applied is the repo one, creating the default list for a config step.
-Addon -module on a repo will remove the module from the default, it is advised to reflect the default case on repo.
+Addon `-module` on a repo will remove the module from the default, it is advised to reflect the default case on repo.
 To test only a custom module, adding `-*` on odoo repo will disable all odoo addons.
 Only dependencies of custom modules will be installed.
 Some specific modules can also be filtered using `-module1,-module1` or somme specific modules can be kept using `-*,module1,module2`.
-Module can also be filtered on a config step with the same logic as repo filter, except that repo's blacklist can be disabled to allow all modules by starting the list with `*` (all available modules)
+Modules can also be filtered on a config step with the same logic as repo filter, except that repo's blacklist can be disabled to allow all modules by starting the list with `*` (all available modules)
 It is also possible to add test-tags to config step to allow more module to be installed but only testing some specific one.
 Test tags: `/module1,/module2`

 ### db template
-Db creation will use template0 by default.
+Db creation will use `template0` by default.
 It is possible to specify a specific template to use in runbot config *Postgresql template*.
 It is mainly used to add extensions.
-This will also avoid having issue if template0 is used when creating a new database.
+This will also avoid having issue if `template0` is used when creating a new database.

-It is recommended to generate a `template_runbot`  database based on template0 and set this value in the runbot settings
+It is recommended to generate a `template_runbot`  database based on `template0` and set this value in the runbot settings

 ```
 createdb template_runbot -T template0